<img src="https://secure.leadforensics.com/51974.png" style="display:none;">

 Organisations are increasingly vulnerable to market changes if they do not have underlying contracts in place.
 This is a development that has gotten the attention of many companies.

-Passive contract management is no longer enough, concludes colleague Dirk Jan Leppers, Pre Sales Consultant at ISPnext, in conversation with Executive Finance.
+Passive contract management is no longer enough, concludes colleague Dirk Jan Leppers, Solution Consultant at ISPnext, in conversation with Executive Finance.

 Read the entire interview below: